Long Range Planning

 The Lincoln City Charter assigns responsibility for assembling the City's annual six-year CIP to the City Planning Department.
 This process involves coordinating the assessment of the City's capital needs across more than a dozen different departments and agencies.
 Each City department projects capital needs and creates an improvement program for a six-year period.
 The individual capital project requests are submitted to the Planning Department and assembled into a single document.
 Each project is evaluated for conformity with the City-County Comprehensive Plan along with the most recent funding projections and revenue calculations.

 Currently, the City Council does not adopt the six-year CIP.
-The capital projects appearing in the first-year of the six-year CIP are placed into a separate document that becomes known as the Capital Budget.
+The capital projects appearing in the first two years of the six-year CIP are placed into a separate document that becomes known as the Capital Budget.
 It is the Capital Budget that is adopted each year by the City Council.

-Lincoln's six-year CIP is updated annually beginning in winter, when City departments prepare their proposed capital improvement program.
+Lincoln's six-year CIP is updated biennially beginning in winter, when City departments prepare their proposed capital improvement program.
 The CIP is reviewed for conformity with the City-County Comprehensive Plan by the Planning Commission.
 The Mayor forwards the CIP, along with the Planning Commission's recommendation and public testimony to the Lincoln City Council.
-The entire process takes place over a period of nearly nine months and culminates in the City Council's adoption of a one-year Capital Budget in August of each year.
+The entire process takes place over a period of nearly nine months and culminates in the City Council's adoption of a two -year Capital Budget in August of each year.

-The Planning Commission Review draft of the City's six-year Capital Improvement Program is released in early May of each calendar year.
+The Planning Commission Review draft of the City's six-year Capital Improvement Program is released in March of each CIP year.
 Following the Commission's public hearing on the draft, the document is then issued by the Mayor to the Lincoln City Council.
 The Lincoln City Council holds a public hearing in August on the City's capital and operating budgets.
 Final approval of both budgets is usually near the end of August.